 2. Disable Startup Programs

-You can easily prevent Apps/Programs from starting up with the computer by using steps as provided below in this guide: How to Prevent Apps from Opening At Startup In Windows.
+You can easily prevent such Apps/Programs from starting up with the computer by using steps as provided below in this guide: How to Prevent Apps from Opening At Startup In Windows.

 3. Prevent Apps from Running in Background